-There are several marinas on Green Turtle Cay: Leeward Yacht Club,
+There are several marinas on Green Turtle Cay: Leeward Yacht Club

 Another plus are the many beaches!
 I am probably a bit biased, but I love the beach at Bluff House!
 We anchor off the beach (great holding ground and always a breeze!) and the water is clear and lovely to swim in.
 The Tranquil Turtle Beach Bar is a great way to top off an afternoon of water sports, beach and sun.
 It’s only a quick dink ride in!
 Their signature drink is the Tranquil Turtle, which is similar to a Goombay Smash ~ a word of caution that too many may make you very tranquil!

 Get to know the locals.
 Bahamians are some of the friendliest and welcoming people that we have been blessed to meet!
-I love what Brittany Meyers aboard Asante shares about the Bahamas (http://www.cruisingworld.com/destinations/cruising-bahamas): One of the best features of the Bahamas are the locals – they are friendly, kind, welcoming and have not been embittered by mass tourism.
-Enjoy this camaraderie and, if your budget allows, support the local community by eating at their restaurants or purchasing their goods from time to time.
+I love what sailor Brittany Meyers shares about the Bahamas: “One of the best features of the Bahamas are the locals – they are friendly, kind, welcoming and have not been embittered by mass tourism.
+Enjoy this camaraderie and, if your budget allows, support the local community by eating at their restaurants or purchasing their goods from time to time.”

 CHECK OUT WHAT’S NEW ON BETSI’S WORLD